muratk5n/thirdwave/en/2022/06/extraterrestrial-loeb.md

 pertaining to the nature of dark matter, dark energy, extra dimensions, and string theory have yet to be even tested.

-Imagine that the data suggesting that ‘Oumuamua is extraterrestrial technology is stronger than the data suggesting supersymmetry theory is valid.
+Imagine that the data suggesting that Oumuamua is extraterrestrial technology is stronger than the data suggesting supersymmetry theory is valid.
 What might follow?
 Just a bit under five billion dollars was spent to construct the Large Hadron Collider, a particle accelerator